-- CRB-401 study an open label, single-arm, multi-center, Phase 1 study, conducted by BMS, to examine the safety and efficacy of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma.
-The costs incurred by BMS for this study are subject to the cost-sharing provisions of our BMS collaboration arrangement. - KarMMA study an open label, single-arm, multi-center Phase 2 study, conducted by BMS, to examine the efficacy and safety of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma.
-The costs incurred by BMS for this study are subject to the cost-sharing provisions of our BMS collaboration arrangement. - KarMMa-2 study a multi-cohort, open-label, multicenter Phase 2 study, conducted by BMS, to examine the safety and efficacy of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma and in high-risk multiple myeloma.
-The costs incurred by BMS for this study are subject to the cost-sharing provisions of our BMS collaboration arrangement. - KarMMa-3 study a multicenter, randomized, open-label Phase 3 study, conducted by BMS, comparing the efficacy and safety of ide-cel versus standard triplet regimens in patients with relapsed and refractory multiple myeloma.
-The costs incurred by BMS for this study are subject to the cost-sharing provisions of our BMS collaboration arrangement. - KarMMa-4 study a multi-cohort, open-label, multicenter phase 1 study, conducted by BMS, intended to determine the optimal target dose and safety of ide-cel in subjects with newly-diagnosed multiple myeloma.
+- CRB-401 study an open label, single-arm, multi-center, phase 1 study to examine the safety and efficacy of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma. - KarMMA study an open label, single-arm, multi-center phase 2 study to examine the efficacy and safety of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma. - KarMMa-2 study a multi-cohort, open-label, multicenter phase 2 study to examine the safety and efficacy of ide-cel in the treatment of patients with relapsed and refractory multiple myeloma and in high-risk multiple myeloma. - KarMMa-3 study a multicenter, randomized, open-label phase 3 study comparing the efficacy and safety of ide-cel versus standard triplet regimens in patients with relapsed and refractory multiple myeloma. - KarMMa-4 study a multi-cohort, open-label, multicenter phase 1 study intended to determine the optimal target dose and safety of ide-cel in subjects with newly-diagnosed multiple myeloma. - CRB-402 study an open label, single-arm, multicenter, phase 1 study to examine the safety and efficacy of the bb21217 product candidate in the treatment of patients with relapsed and refractory multiple myeloma.
+We are winding down the study in 2022. - CRC-403 study an open-label, multi-site Phase 1/2 dose-escalation study to examine the safety and efficacy of bbT369 in relapsed and/or refractory B Cell Non-Hodgkin's Lymphoma (NHL). - · PLAT-08 study an open-label Phase 1 study to examine the safety and efficacy of DARIC33 in pediatric and young adult relapsed or refractory acute myeloid leukemia (AML).